jnk838/insight-week-challenge/pages/challenges/challenges.md

 clearly indicated in the page for that challenge.

 Make sure to submit your final answers on the provided [Google Form](https://forms.gle/RaV2nNM6jQM2UAoo9){:target="_blank"}, otherwise you won't earn any points!
-Only respond to the Google Form once at the end of the allotted time, you can only submit your answers <strong>once</strong> so make sure you enter as many as you can and make sure they are correct by using the boxes in each challenge.
+Only respond to the Google Form once at the end of the allotted time, you can only <strong>submit your answers once</strong> so make sure you enter as many as you can and make sure they are correct by using the boxes in each challenge.
 Make sure you submit your solutions <strong>before your time is up</strong> otherwise you won't score any points!

 Challenges are grouped by their difficulty:
 <li> <strong>BRONZE</strong> = 50 POINTS </li>